ROCm/rocDecode/docs/how-to/using-rocDecode-rocdecdecoder.rst

 The ``DecoderInfo`` struct defined in the sample is used to store user-supplied parameters as well as the decoder and parser handles.

 The memory type and the type of decoder is set by the specified backend.
-If the GPU (device) backend is selected, a parser is created along with a decoder.
-If the CPU (host) backend is selected, then only a software decoder is created:
+If the GPU (device) backend is selected, both a parser and a hardware decoder are created.
+If the CPU (host) backend is selected, only a software decoder is created:

 .. code:: cpp